Skyvern-AI/skyvern/README.md

 Please have a look at our [contribution guide](CONTRIBUTING.md) and ["Help Wanted" issues](https://github.com/skyvern-ai/skyvern/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) to get started!

-## Usage and Feedback

-We are delighted to work with the community to help shape the roadmap of our product.
-Please don't hesitate to reach out via [via email](mailto:founders@skyvern.com) or [discord](https://discord.gg/fG2XXEuQX3) if you have any product suggestions or feedback.

 ### Telemetry

 By Default, Skyvern collects basic usage statistics to help us understand how Skyvern is being used.
 If you would like to opt-out of telemetry, please set the `SKYVERN_TELEMETRY` environment variable to `false`.

 ## License
+Skyvern's open source repository is supported via a managed cloud.
+All of the core logic powering Skyvern is available in this open source repository licensed under the [AGPL-3.0 License](LICENSE), with the exception of anti-bot measures available in our managed cloud offering.

-The majority of Skyvern is open source.
-The current license can be found in the  [LICENSE](LICENSE) file.
-If there are any questions or concerns around licensing, please [contact us](mailto:founders@skyvern.com) and we would be happy to help.
+If you have any questions or concerns around licensing, please [contact us](mailto:founders@skyvern.com) and we would be happy to help.

 ## Real-world examples of Skyvern in action
-We love to see how Skyvern is being used in the wild!
+We love to see how Skyvern is being used in the wild.
 Here are some examples of how Skyvern is being used to automate workflows in the real world.
 Please open PRs to add your own examples!

 ### Automate materials procurement for a manufacturing company